 You have met all the above techniques (IR, MS, UV, NMR) in your first year lecture courses and the aim of this paper exercise is for you to determine the structure of your compound by analysis of the spectra provided.
-The following texts may prove useful for tables and correlation charts for characteristic frequencies, absorptions, chemicals shifts etc;
+The texts given in the reference section may prove useful for tables and correlation charts for characteristic frequencies, absorptions, chemicals shifts etc.